bhisaac/5eFP/5eFP-SRD.md

 #### Encounter

 A number of spells have durations longer than an instant but shorter than a game session.
 These spells persist for the length of an encounter.
-Whenever you cast these spells while on the overland movement map of a world map tile, their effects remain as long as you do not change maps.
-If you change maps due to an encounter or by entering a foothold, the spell's duration ends when you resolve the random encounter or when you complete the foothold.
+Whenever you cast these spells while on the overland map, their effects remain as long as you do not change maps.
+If you change maps due to an encounter or by entering a foothold, the spell's duration ends when the encounter or foothold completes either in success or failure.

 #### Instantaneous